processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 # Making the capacitive touch keyboard

+In the course of the next steps of this tutorial, you will gradually build a final product that is a capacitive touch synthesizer.
+To get there, we will first connect the MPR121 sensor to Raspberry Pi, visualize its readings in a Processing sketch, learn to respond to the sensor readings using the sound library, and finally, put all of the prior knowledge together to make a functional synthesizer with eight keys, three different modes and a volume toggle:

+{{< figure src="complete-keyboard.jpg" link="complete-keyboard.jpg" title="Final product of the tutorial" >}}

-Here's the order of steps that we'll be looking at:
+Here's the suggested order of steps to follow:

-- Connecting and using MPR121 sensor breakout board
+1. Connecting MPR121 sensor breakout board
-- Making a visual representation of the keyboard
+2. Making a sketch to create visual representation of the keyboard
-- Synthesizing single sound
+3. Making a sketch for synthesizing a single sound
-- Synthesizing multiple sounds
+4. Modifying the sketch to synthesize multiple sounds
-- Adding volume and mode toggles
+5. Adding volume and mode toggles

-## Connecting and using MPR121 capacitive touch sensor
+## 1. Connecting MPR121 capacitive touch sensor

+MPR121 is I<sup>2</sup>C capable microcontroller, and like any I<sup>2</sup>C chip, it can be easily connected to Raspberry Pi via four wires:

+- Power pin (3.3V)
+- Ground pin
+- SDA pin
+- SCL pin

+Below you will find a diagram of how to connect the MPR121 breakout board to Raspberry Pi:

 {{< figure src="mpr121-inputs-cropped.png" link="mpr121-inputs-cropped.png" title="Connecting MPR121 breakout board to a Raspberry Pi" >}}

+When the MPR121 board is connected to the Raspberry Pi, you can make and connect the electrodes that will later act as the synthesizer keys.
+For the final sketch in this tutorial, you will need all 12 electrodes to be connected to the MPR121 board.

-{{% message type="focus" title="Tips on what to use for the Electrodes" %}}
+{{% message type="focus" title="Tips on what to use for the electrodes" %}}
-What can you use to make electrodes?
-Basically anything that conducts electricity to some degree is a good candidate.
+What should you use to make electrodes?
+Basically anything that conducts electricity to some degree should work well.
 Here's a list of some things you can try with MPR121 sensor:

 - Wires
 - Printed Circuit Boards
-- Copper foil
+- Copper / Aluminum foil
+- Fruit
+- Vegetables
+- Salt water
+- Tap water
 - Conductive tape
 - Conductive thread
 - Conductive fabric
 - Conductive 3D printer filament(!)
-- Fruit
-- Vegetables
-- Salt water
-- Tap water

 {{% /message %}}

+The creative freedom that sensors like MPR121 provide is unmatched.
+The ways by which you can communicate physical interaction with Processing using this sensor will be up to your imagination!
+You can start experimenting with various electrode types when you start making  Processing sketches in the next steps!

+## Visualizing a keyboard

 First sketch - piano with i2c MPR sensor, but without sound